Flowframe/laravel-docs/docs/installation-and-setup.md

 1. Install the package in a Laravel project
 1. Obtain a [GitHub Personal Access Token]()
 1. Put the obtained token inside your `.env`: `LARAVEL_DOCS_GITHUB_SECRET=<YOUR_TOKEN>`
-1. Specify which branch should be used for the docs via the config using the `main_branch` key. (default is `master`)
 1. Add a repository by setting up a [webhook]() which points to your application.
 Don't forget to use your `LARAVEL_DOCS_GITHUB_SECRET` token.
 1. Push a change to your repository and watch it update